Autarkies/Autarkies.github.io/results.md

    that finds the **A1**, **E1**, **A1 + E1** autarkies in the input (D)QBF.
    The `C++` implementaion is around 1800 lines of code.
 The software allows the user to choose an autarky system for the reduction and different *strictness levels* of the input file besides other parameters like choice of encoding `AMO constraints`.

+   We use n(F) for total number of variables, c(F) for number of clauses, a(F) for total number of universal variables and e(F) for total number of existential variables in the formula F.

   Instance 1. [bloem\_eq1.dqdimacs](https://github.com/arey0pushpa/dcnf-autarky/blob/master/dcnf/examples/bloem_eq1.dqdimacs) ``A1_Autarky Satisfiable``
 ```